2025 IBSC Annual Conference

 Experimental Neuroscience: Empowering Students to Design, Analyze, and Succeed

-Experimental neuroscience, a senior-level course offered at Belmont Hill School, empowers students to take an active role in their education while cultivating a growth mindset.
-Gain insights into how we leveraged problem-based learning to create a dynamic, hands-on educational experience, specifically tailored for an all-male student population.
+Succeed Experimental Neuroscience, a senior-level course offered at the Belmont Hill School, empowers students to take an active role in their education while cultivating a growth mindset.
+Join us to discuss how we leveraged problem-based learning to create a dynamic, hands-on educational experience.

 Presenter: Harry Goldberg, Belmont Hill School (United States)